 One of the key components of a home purchase or sale is the provision of an accurate Real Property Report.
-The Agreement of Purchase and Sale contracts used by most realtors in Alberta provides that the seller must include a Real Property Report to the purchaser prior to possession of the home.
+The Agreement of Purchase and Sale contracts used by most realtors in Alberta provides that the seller must include a Real Property Report to the purchaser prior to the for possession of the home.
 If you are planning to sell your home in the near future, understanding what a Real Property Report is, why it is useful, and how it can impact your transaction can save you a lot of unnecessary last-minute stress and headache.

 What is a Real Property Report?